facebookresearch/faiss/README.md

 ## NEWS

-*NEW: version 1.6.3 (2020-03-27) IndexBinaryHash, GPU support for alternative distances*
+*NEW: version 1.6.3 (2020-03-27) IndexBinaryHash, GPU support for alternative distances.*

 *NEW: version 1.6.1 (2019-11-29) bugfix.*